Margins and padding are essential elements of spacing when it comes to web design.

 Adjust breathing room around content

-And because we’ve used the same class (Intro Text Box) for all three cards, we only need to adjust this once in the Webflow designer and the change will be replicated across all three cards.
-We could also add some breathing room around the images by adding padding to the image box.
+And because you’ve used the same class (Intro Text Box) for all three cards, you only need to adjust this once in Webflow and the change will be replicated across all three cards.
+You could also add some breathing room around the images by adding padding to the image box.
 Here’s what that looks like.

-Finally, we could add breathing room within the “Intro Text Boxes” evenly by selecting the whole box, holding down the shift key and dragging the padding control in the Webflow designer.
+Finally, you could add breathing room within the “Intro Text Boxes” evenly by selecting the whole box, holding down the shift key and dragging the padding control in Webflow.

 As you can see, adding padding to different elements creates space directly around content inside of a box.